 Ooooh.
 The big, bad, scary Russian visa.

 But obtaining a transit or tourist visa to Russia is really not that much work.
-I think it just sounds like a lot of work because Western travelers never have to actually work for a visa!
+Once you have it, you will think, wow, that wasn’t so bad.

 1 – Book your flight.

 You will need proof of your flight arrival and departure dates for almost every step after this one.

 You could technically book your accommodation first.
 But once your flight is booked, you are officially going to Russia via plane tickets that you probably spent a lot of money on.
 You can’t really undo that, which will make you more committed to getting that visa and seeing the process through.

 This is what a December morning in Moscow looks like, just before 8 a.m.
 I am so glad I survived the visa process and got to experience this!

 2 – Book an accommodation that offers visa support and get your Russian visa invitation online at the same time.

 It will make your life so much easier if the accommodation you book offers visa support because they should be able to provide you with your Russian visa invitation online very quickly.
 My accommodation provided me with it in one hour.

 Your Russian tourist invitation will consist of two separate A4-sized documents that represent your tourist voucher and your accommodation confirmation.
 In order to receive them quickly, you just have to search for hotels and hostels that offer visa support.